material-components/material-components-ios/components/schemes/Shape/docs/README.md

 An implementation of the Material Design shape scheme is provided in the `MDCShapeScheme` class.
 By default, an instance of this class is configured with the Material defaults.
-The following image shows an MDCButton themed with the default shape scheme values (top) and an MDCButton themed with custom shape scheme values (bottom).
+The following image shows an MDCButton themed with the default shape scheme values (bottom) and an MDCButton themed with custom shape scheme values (top).

 <img src="assets/shapethemedbuttons.png" width="144" alt="An MDCButton themed with the default shape scheme and a custom one.">